TaskPipe is a framework for building scrapers and crawlers, written in Perl5.

 id

-example, you may have used the rationale that we expect
+column.
+For example, you may have used the rationale that we expect company names to be unique, and thus definedname

-as a primary key on your
+as a primary key on yourjob

 Let's say we have created these tables in a MySQL database.
 TaskPipe is designed to work with any database that supports SQLSTATE - however it was built using MySQL, and not much testing has yet taken place with other database systems.
 It is probably safer to use MySQL if possible.